DC Business License: Everything You Need to Know

 Having a six-digit pin will let you renew your DC business licenses online through the Department of Consumer and Regulatory Affairs (DCRA) website.

 Do You Need to List a DC Registered Agent on the DCRA Basic Business License Application?

-Businesses getting their Washington DC business license are required to list a registered agent residing in the District of Columbia who may receive documents, such as service or process or official notices.
+Businesses getting their Washington, DC business license are required to list a registered agent residing in the District of Columbia who may receive documents, such as service or process of official notices.

 Pre-signed and populated business license application form with the DC registered agent information is available in your online account.

 It is necessary to list your DC agent registered with the Department of Consumer and Regulatory Affairs (DCRA) Corporate Division for you to register a corporation, LLC, partnership, sole proprietorship, or DBA.

-It is further necessary to list a DC registered agent on the Department of Consumer and Regulatory Affairs (DCRA) Basic Business License Application for all Domestic or foreign corporations, LLCs, and partnership.
+It is further necessary to list a DC registered agent on the Department of Consumer and Regulatory Affairs (DCRA) Basic Business License Application for all domestic or foreign corporations, LLCs, and partnerships.

-Sole proprietors not residing in DC must list DC registered agent on the Basic Business License application.
+Sole proprietors not residing in DC must list a DC registered agent on the Basic Business License application.

 Corporations and business license forms have information on the DC registered agents.
 Agencies that are also listed as DC agents are not charged twice.

-The Department of Consumer and Regulatory Affairs (DCRA) can act as your DC registered agent, charging only $49 yearly if you sign up for a DC registered service and take in with the DCRA during application for your DC business license.
+The Department of Consumer and Regulatory Affairs (DCRA) can act as your DC registered agent, charging only $49 yearly if you sign up for a DC registered service with the DCRA during application for your DC business license.